SanketBarse/packetcode.github.io/cowin/README.md

-## CHECK VACCINE AVAILABILITIES NEAR YOU
+## CHECK VACCINE AVAILABLITIES NEAR YOU

 ### About Project